Hawthorne, CA (album)

-Hawthorne, CA, subtitled Birthplace of a Musical Legacy, is the second anthology collection by the Beach Boys and released through Capitol Records.
-A double-compact disc, it was put together after the positive reaction to the Endless Harmony Soundtrack to give hardcore Beach Boys fans more rarities and alternate versions of well-known songs.
+Hawthorne, CA, subtitled Birthplace of a Musical Legacy, is the second anthology collection by the Beach Boys, released through Capitol Records.
+A double CD, it was put together after the positive reaction to the Endless Harmony Soundtrack to give hardcore Beach Boys fans more rarities and alternate versions of well-known songs.
 The collection features spoken word tracks from different band members recorded throughout the 1990s during production of the Endless Harmony documentary, as well as a clip from a 1969 radio show.
 Home recordings dating back to 1960 and a backing track from 1973's "Sail On, Sailor" were also included.
 It never charted in either the United States or the United Kingdom.
 It is currently out of print on CD but remains available for digital downloads and streaming.